 The Mandalorian is perhaps one of the best shows streaming right now.
 It evokes all the things Star Wars fans love about Star Wars.
-It has action; great storylines, great characters and a fantastic Wild West feel that George Lucas himself would be proud of.
-The first “arc” per se, has concluded and Chapter 4 shows the Mandalorian and his young companion as outlaws among outlaws, and they need to lie low for a while.
-They land on a sparsely populated forest world that is reminiscent of Galaxy’s Edge’s Batuu.
+It has action, great storylines.
+Great characters, and a fantastic Wild West feel that George Lucas himself would be proud of.
+The first “arc” per se, has concluded.
+And Chapter 4 shows Mando and his young companion as outlaws among outlaws.
+And they need to lie low for a while.
+They land on the sparsely populated forest world of Sorgan, a world reminiscent of Galaxy’s Edge’s Batuu.

-She even further evokes the feel of a Western by basically telling the Mandalorian, that “this planet isn’t big enough for the two of us”.
-The main story is that a group of Klatooinian Raiders (the skiff guards from Jabba’s palace if you aren’t sure) are attacking a primitive village and the villagers beg the Mandalorian and Cara to help them drive them away.
-Mando is reluctant at first but eventually gives in and Cara and he “train” the villagers on how to fight and lay traps for the raiders and their scary AT-ST.
+She even further evokes the feel of a Western by basically telling the Mandalorian that “this planet isn’t big enough for the two of us”.
+The main story is that a group of Klatooinian Raiders (the skiff guards from Jabba’s palace) is attacking a primitive village, and the villagers beg Mando and Cara to help drive them away.
+Mando is reluctant at first but eventually gives in.
+And Cara and he “train” the villagers on how to fight and lay traps for the raiders and their scary AT-ST.

-Yes, it’s just one walker, but as Mando points out; it’s more than enough to decimate the small group.
+Yes, it’s just one walker.
+But as Mando points out, it’s more than enough to decimate the small group.
 Cara suggests they move because “it’s a big planet”, but the villagers don’t want to move.
 I get that it’s their ancestral land but come on.
 They literally have a whole PLANET to migrate around.
 Sometimes Star Wars writers forget the scope that they are working with.
-Planets are often treated like cities or lands and I’ll never forget Ezra Bridger saying in Season 4 of Rebels “I’ve lived on this planet my whole life and I don’t know where to go.”
+Planets are often treated like cities or lands.
+And I’ll never forget Ezra Bridger saying in Season 4 of Rebels “I’ve lived on this planet my whole life and I don’t know where to go.”

-Max Nocerino is a new addition to the Future of the Force roster.
+Max Nocerino is a regular Staff Writer for The Future of the Force.
 He is a passionate Star Wars fan and loves the literature of the galaxy far, far away.
-Follow him on Twitter @MaxN2100 where he channels his passion frequently!
+Follow him on Twitter where he shares his love of the Force frequently!